The first comprehensive publication covering the history of paper architecture, a unique phenomenon of the Soviet 1980s

-Architect and curator Yuri Avvakumov explores the legendary movement of paper architects which the author himself was an avid representative of.
-Paper architecture—a variation of conceptualism in architecture that circulated in the form of journal publications, exhibitions, and competitions of ideas—was the product of nonconformist reflection which appropriated languages and tropes of various architectural style for the creation of multivalent project designs.
-Paper architecture brings together the visual means of expression typical of fine arts, architecture proper, literature, and theater.
-The book features texts and works by all the key participants of the movement, including Yuri Avvakumov, Mikhail Belov, Alexander Brodsky, Lev Evzovich, Totan Kuzembaev, Vyachslav Mizin, Ilya Utkin, and Mikhail Philippov.
+Architect and curator Yuri Avvakumov explores the legendary movement of “paper architects,” of which he was a key representative.
+Paper architecture—a type of conceptualist that circulated in the form of journal publications, exhibitions, and competitions of ideas—was a product of nonconformist reflection which employed languages and images of various architectural style to create of multivalent project designs.
+Paper architecture brought together the visual means of expression typical of fine art, architecture proper, literature, and theater.
+The book features texts and works by the main paper architects, including Yuri Avvakumov, Mikhail Belov, Alexander Brodsky, Lev Evzovich, Mikhail Filippov, Totan Kuzembaev, Vyacheslav Mizin, and Ilya Utkin.

 Subscribe to our mailing list and get the latest news from Garage